fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ## Licensing

-SMS licensing for users is included with and follows the same model as Microsoft Teams Calling Plans.
+SMS licensing for users follows the same licensing model as Microsoft Teams Calling Plans.
+Sent and received messages are included in the Calling Plans.

 Apart from registering the company Brand and Campaign for access to the 10DLC network, users must be licensed with Teams, Teams Phone, and a Microsoft Teams Calling Plan.